utensil/lean4_jupyter/README.md

 What's working:

-- The kernel is able to execute Lean 4 commands/tatics, and echoes the input using alectryon style annotation [tutorial.ipynb](https://nbviewer.org/github/utensil/lean4_jupyter/blob/main/examples/tutorial.ipynb) with output messages.
+- The kernel is able to execute Lean 4 commands/tatics, and echoes the input using alectryon style annotation with output messages, see [00_tutorial.ipynb](https://nbviewer.org/github/utensil/lean4_jupyter/blob/main/examples/00_tutorial.ipynb).

 ## Installation